-- 39.1 The use of private mobile phones during working hours should be restricted to urgent calls.
-To ensure colleagues/pupils are not inconvenienced all mobile phones should be set to silent/meeting or vibrate in the school.
-Staff and visitors must not have their phones in use during any time they may have contact with children. - 39.2 Recording conversations or filming using a mobile phone or a tablet will not be permitted at any time unless agreed by all individuals in advance.
-Covert recording of conversations maybe considered to be gross misconduct and may result in disciplinary action. - 39.3 Refrain from using the phone when children are present and do not take photographs with your personal mobile phone. - 39.4 Mobile phones will not be taken into meetings of any size unless a request has been granted by the Headteacher or Deputy Headteacher.
+- 39.1 Staff are allowed to bring their personal phones to school for their own use, but will limit such use to non-contact time when pupils are not present.
+Staff members' personal phones will remain in their bags or cupboards during contact time with pupils.
+The use of private mobile phones during working hours should be restricted to urgent calls.
+To ensure colleagues/pupils are not inconvenienced all mobile phones should be set to silent/meeting or vibrate in the school. - 39.2 Recording conversations or filming using a mobile phone or a tablet will not be permitted at any time unless agreed by all individuals in advance.
+Covert recording of conversations maybe considered to be gross misconduct and may result in disciplinary action. - 39.3 Mobile phones will not be taken into meetings of any size unless a request has been granted by the Headteacher or Deputy Headteacher. - 39.4 Staff will not take pictures or recordings of pupils on their personal phones or cameras. - 39.5 Staff will not publish photographs from school on Social Media Sites apart from the member of staff who manages the school Facebook page. - 39.6 Staff will not comment about children or colleagues on Social Media sites, such as Facebook, Snapchat, WhatsApp or Instagram in line with the school's values and Code of Conduct. - 39.7 We will follow the General Data Protection Regulation and Data Protection Act 2018 when taking and storing photographs and recordings for use in the school